'Blue Hell' might not be as hot for Minnesota United this time

 Different outcome?

-Reynoso has transformed the Loons’ attack with his presence, his vision and his playmaking, to the tune of seven assists in his last four games alongside Finlay, Kevin Molino and Robin Lod.
+Reynoso has transformed the Loons' attack with his presence, his vision and his playmaking, to the tune of seven assists in his past four games alongside Finlay, Kevin Molino and Robin Lod.

-The Loons acquired Reynoso, starting center-back Bakaye Dibassy and MSL fifth all-time leading scorer Kei Kamara during the summer transfer window.
+The Loons acquired Reynoso, starting center-back Bakaye Dibassy and MLS fifth-leading all-time scorer Kei Kamara during the summer transfer window.
 They are acquisitions that — despite season-ending injuries to Ike Opara, Luis Amarilla and Tyler Miller — have Heath confident this time in Kansas City will be different.

 His team is 2-1-2 at home against SKC and scored twice in stoppage time to win 2-1 at the MLS is Back tournament in July.